 What happens if the project or activity may seriously affect the quality of the environment?

 Projects and activities that may seriously affect the quality of the environment, natural resources and biological diversity are not permitted unless the environmental impact and health of the people in the communities have been studied and evaluated.
-They must hold consultations with the public and organize the interested parties, and obtain the opinion of an independent organization before the operation of such project or activity.
+Furthermore, they must hold consultations with the public and organize the interested parties, and obtain the opinion of an independent organization before the operation of such project or activity.

-In case of projects/activities that may affect negatively the living conditions of a nearby community and that require the approval of the Cabinet, authorization is more time-consuming and involves more stakeholders to ensure compliance with the law.
+In case of projects/activities that may negatively affect the living conditions of a nearby community and that require the approval of the Cabinet, authorization is more time-consuming and involves more stakeholders to ensure compliance with the law.

 What projects or activities require an EIA and EIA Approval?

 - Industrial Estate or land development for residential or commercial purposes

 - Natural Gas Separation or processing